JanssenProject/jans/docs/casa/plugins/accts-linking/account-linking-index.md

 a) The Casa plugin jar file

-b) A custom XHTML page and jython script

-c) The Agama inbound identity project
+b) The Agama inbound identity project

-d) The Casa accounts linking Agama project
+c) The Casa accounts linking Agama project

-Most of work is demanded on setting up project _d_, where configuration of identity providers and attribute mapping tuning takes place.
+Most of work is demanded on setting up project _c_, where configuration of identity providers and attribute mapping tuning takes place.

 In the following, it is assumed you have a VM-based installation of Jans Server (or Gluu Flex) available with Casa installed.
 In a separate machine, ensure you have SSH/SCP/SFTP access to such server and `git` installed.